April 7, 2020

 There are two types of editors available, WYSIWYG and textual HTML editors.
 Let’s start by talking about the first type.

 WYSIWYG is the acronym for What You See Is What You Get.
-These editors provide an editing interface which shows how the code looks on a working web page.
-Using WYSIWYG editors does not require any HTML knowledge; therefore it is much easier to get started for an inexperienced user with no coding experience whatsoever.
+These editors provide an editing interface that shows how the code looks on a working web page.
+Using WYSIWYG editors does not require any HTML knowledge; therefore, it is much easier to get started for an inexperienced user with no coding experience whatsoever.

 As the name implies, textual HTML editors are text-based.
 You should have HTML knowledge when using these types of editors.
 Features include opening files — either a single file, a whole project or multiple projects are universally available for all editors.
 When using a textual based editor, you can’t see a live preview of the site.